What is an ozone alert or air quality alert? What should you do when one is issued? Keep reading to learn the answers to these questions.

 Ground-level ozone is a human health threat.
 Everyone is vulnerable to ozone but children, the elderly, people who work outside, and people with respiratory conditions are at a particularly high risk.
 Ozone can cause lung problems and eye irritation.
 During an alert it is best to avoid outside activity, especially if you are in the high risk group.

 The Oklahoma Department of Environmental Quality forecasts ozone alert days using a number of factors that includes temperature, cloud cover, build-up of emissions in the air, wind speed and direction, temperature, and other factors.
 Around Oklahoma, we tend to see ozone alerts May through September.
-Ozone alerts are more common on hot days, which is why we are having a lot right now and why we saw a large number last year.
+Ozone alerts are more common on hot days.

 How You Can Help on Ozone Alert Days